Candidate Information - 2022 Municipal Election

 |October 24, 2022||Final Voting day, 10am to 8pm (paper and internet)|

-Every person is qualified to be elected or hold office for the Mayor, Deputy Mayor, Councillor or School Board Trustee, if on the day the nomination paper is filed, the person is:
+To be elected or to hold office in the positions of Mayor, Deputy Mayor, Councillor or School Board Trustee, the following qualifications are required to be met:

 - at least 18 years of age